hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_compute_cluster.html.markdown

 * `scale_settings` - (Required) A `scale_settings` block as defined below.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 ---
-* `credential` - (Optional) Credentials for an administrator user account that will be created on each compute node.
-A `credential` block as defined below.
+* `administrator_account` - (Optional) Credentials for an administrator user account that will be created on each compute node.
+A `administrator_account` block as defined below.
 Changing this forces a new Machine Learning Compute Cluster to be created.

 * `description` - (Optional) The description of the Machine Learning compute.
 Changing this forces a new Machine Learning Compute Cluster to be created.